-10. Staff supervision and support
+10. Staff Supervision and Support

-- Any member of staff affected by issues arising from concerns for children's welfare or safety can seek support from the DSL. - All new staff including newly qualified teachers and support staff will receive induction training and have a mentor or co-ordinator with whom they can discuss concerns including safeguarding concerns. - The induction process will include familiarisation with child protection responsibilities and procedures to be followed if staff have any concerns about a child's safety or welfare. - The school will provide appropriate supervision and support for all members of staff to ensure that: - All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children - Staff are able to create an environment where members of staff feel able to raise concerns and feel supported in their safeguarding role - All staff have regular reviews of their own practice to ensure they improve over time. - The DSL will also put staff in touch with outside agencies for professional support if they so wish.
+- Any member of staff affected by issues arising from concerns for children's welfare or safety can seek support from the DSL. - All new staff including newly qualified teachers and support staff will receive induction training and have a mentor or co-ordinator with whom they can discuss concerns including safeguarding concerns. - The induction process will include familiarisation with child protection responsibilities and procedures to be followed if members of staff have any concerns about a child's safety or welfare. - The school will provide appropriate supervision and support for all members of staff to ensure that: - All staff are competent to carry out their responsibilities for safeguarding and promoting the welfare of children - Staff are able to create an environment where members of staff feel able to raise concerns and feel supported in their safeguarding role - All staff have regular reviews of their own practice to ensure they improve over time. - The DSL will also put staff in touch with outside agencies for professional support if they so wish.
 Staff can also approach organisations such as their Union, the Education Support Partnership or other similar organisations directly.
 Further information about a range of supporting organisations can be found in appendix 5. - The school will ensure that members of staff who are working within the foundation stage are provided with appropriate supervision in accordance with the statutory requirements of Early Years Foundation Stage 2014.

-11. Safer recruitment
+11. Safer Recruitment

-- Goldwyn School is committed to ensure that all steps are taken to recruit staff and volunteers who are safe to work with our pupils/pupils and have their welfare and protection as the highest priority.
-The Governing Body and Leadership Team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance, including accurate maintenance of the Single Central Record (SCR); and an application, vetting and recruitment process which places safeguarding at its centre, regardless of employee or voluntary role. - The Governing Body will ensure that the Executive Principal, Vice-Principal, Heads of School, other senior staff responsible for recruitment and one member of the Governing Body complete accredited Safer Recruitment Training in line with government requirements.

-• We are also committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools.
+- Goldwyn School is committed to ensure that it develops a safe culture and all steps are taken to recruit staff and volunteers who are safe to work with our pupils/pupils and have their welfare and protection as the highest priority.
+The Governing Body and Leadership Team are responsible for ensuring that the school follows safe recruitment processes outlined within guidance, including accurate maintenance of the Single Central Record (SCR); and an application, vetting and recruitment process which places safeguarding at its centre, regardless of employee or voluntary role and appropriate pre-appointment checks. - Goldwyn School is responsible for ensuring that the school maintains an accurate Single Central Record (SCR).
+The SCR is a list of all staff, volunteers and Governors and includes appropriate recruitment information such as: - Dates of recruitment; - References; - Identity checks; - Criminal records check reference number, including date check was obtaining and details of who obtained it; - Eligibility to work in the UK checks; - Other essential key data. - The Governing Body will ensure that the Principal, Heads of Centre, other senior staff responsible for recruitment and one member of the Governing Body complete accredited Safer Recruitment Training in line with government requirements. - We are also committed to supporting the statutory guidance from the Department for Education on the application of the Childcare (Disqualification) Regulations 2009 and related obligations under the Childcare Act 2006 in schools.
 Schools and local authorities must have regard to it when carrying out their duties to safeguard and promote the welfare of children under section 175, of the Education Act 2002, paragraph 7(b) of Schedule 1 to the Education (Independent School Standards) Regulations 2014 and paragraph 3 of the Schedule to the Education (Non-Maintained Special Schools)(England) Regulations 2011.

-www.gov.uk/government/uploads/system/uploads/attachment\data/file/414345/disqual\stat-quidance Feb 15 3 .pdf
+www.gov.uk/government/uploads/system/uploads/attachment_data/file/414345/disqual_statguidance_Feb_15__3.pdf

-12. Safeguarding and child protection procedures
+12. Safeguarding and Child Protection Procedures